patel-priyank/Joke-Teller/readme.md

 # Joke Teller

-Joke Teller is a website to tell programming jokes.
+Joke Teller is a fun web app that tells programming jokes out loud using text-to-speech.
+It fetches jokes from JokeAPI and uses VoiceRSS to read them aloud.

 ## Usage

-1. Register on VoiceRSS
-2. Enter the API key in `script.js`
+Register on VoiceRSS and enter your API key in `script.js`.